-Do you need a database but you're not sure which one to use: MS Access, SQL Server, MySQL, etc?
+Do you need a database but you're not sure which one to use: MS Access, SQL Server, Azure SQL, MySQL, etc?

 "Database" is often used in general discussion to refer to a complete application or program that manages data. i.e. That includes the data storage tables plus the interface elements: the queries, forms, reports and menus.
 However in this discussion we use "database" to refer to just the component of an application that stores the actual data. i.e. That does not include any user interface elements.
 (If it is a server database it may include code such as stored procedures and triggers and these will be touched on later).